Geno2K/case-study-cyclistic/README.md

 # Case Study for Google Data Analytics: Cyclistic Bike Share

-In this case study, I will use historical data from a bike-share company in Chicago, identifying trends in ridership in order to deliver actionable insights that will inform the company’s marketing strategy going forward.
+In this case study, I will analyze historical data from a bike-share company in Chicago, identifying trends in ridership in order to deliver actionable insights that will inform the company’s marketing strategy going forward.

 ## Scenario:

-Cyclistic is a bike-share company started in 2016 that offers a large fleet of bike offerings with stations across Chicago.
-The company have two classes of customers:
+Cyclistic is a bike-share company started in 2016 that offers a large fleet of bikes with stations across Chicago.
+The company has two classes of customers:

-- Casual riders that use the bikes for single-rides or purchase day passes.
+- Casual riders that use the bikes for single-rides or day passes.
 - Members that have purchased an annual subscription.

-The company's financial analysts have found their membership program to be a more profitable segment capable of driving future growth in the market, and the marketing director believes it will be easier to convert casual riders into members than attract new ones.
+The company's financial analysts have determined that the membership program is a more profitable segment capable of driving future growth in the market, and is therefore seeking ways to expand it.
+The company's marketing director believes it will be easier to convert casual riders into members than attract new customers directly.

 With that goal in mind, it’s my department’s job to look into the rider data and seek out insights to inform the company’s marketing strategy going forward.
 The primary stakeholders in this case are the director of marketing as well as the rest of the executive team at the company.